starlightcrafted/docker-postal/README.md

 The initial design for the container was to be simple, minimal, and customizable, so Spamassassin and ClamAV are not included by default.
 Feel free to fork and add to the Dockerfile (though you must set docker-compose.yml to build from Dockerfile and not pull an image), or add them by linking additional containers.

 ### Updates
+- v3.0.0
+  * Move to Gitlab with automated testing
+  * Add user creation system for more reliability
+  * Add some more checks on MySQL during startup

 - v2.0.0
   * Update to more reliable version of YAML management system